isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_dev_may.rst

       project_short_name,
       case_barcode ),

     --
-    -- Now we can do some "set operations" on these gene-lists:  a self-join -- of the previously created table with itself will allow for a pairwise -- pairwise comparison (notice the inequality in the JOIN ...
+    -- Now we can do some "set operations" on these pathway-lists:  a self-join -- of the previously created table with itself will allow for a pairwise -- pairwise comparison (notice the inequality in the JOIN ...
 ON clause) --